-Inspired to contribute to the community development of Marikina which Mr. Dionisio Alonzo Salvador Sr. and Mrs. Carmen Caday Salvador from Laoag City, Ilocos Norte had chosen as their permanent home, they opened a day care center on what used to be a pelota court along Bayan-Bayanan Avenue in Concepcion, Marikina.
+Inspired to contribute to the community development of Marikina, which Mr. Dionisio Alonzo Salvador Sr. and Mrs. Carmen Caday Salvador had chosen as their permanent home, the couple from Laoag City, Ilocos Norte opened a day care center on what used to be a pelota court along Bayan-Bayanan Avenue in Concepcion, Marikina.

-Being devotees of Mary, the center was named Our Lady of Perpetual Succor Day Care Center.
+Being devotees of Mary, Mr. and Mrs. Salvador named the center Our Lady of Perpetual Succor Day Care Center.
 It offered Nursery, Kindergarten and Preparatory courses and had around 50 pupils at the start of its operation.

 The day care center was converted into a formal school and registered with the Securities and Exchange Commission as a non-stock, non-profit corporation under the name Our Lady of Perpetual Succor School (OLOPSS) with the Grade 1 level as its initial offering.
 In the same year, the founders rented a 2,200 square meter lot along T. Bugallon Street, just across the day care center.